kevingzhang/TrustedComputing_POC/md/DigitalCapsule.md

 Once those images are loaded, this RPI starts to server as a node in P2P network.

-# Digital capsule demo process
+# Digital capsule demo process - Data Capsule

 ## Create digital capsule